Kniefall von Warschau: Later reception

-"In the moment, as we got out of the car and went in front of the monument the overall mood was overhelming.
+"In the moment, as we got out of the car and went in front of the monument the overall mood was overwhelming.
 Suddenly Willy Brandt went down on his knees, and everyone attending would have wanted to do the same.
 Everyone recognized this unplanned and spontaneous gesture as unique and impressive. [...]
 It was one of Willy Brandt’s abilities that I appreciated so much, to emotionally speak to the people and to set for everyone a recognizable example.
 I have never witnessed a comparable politician."

 On December 7, 2010, the federal president Christian Wulff and the Polish president Bronislaw Komorowski, on its fortieth anniversary, held speeches about the meaning of this Kniefall for the Polish-German reconciliation.
 They were invited by Friedrich-Ebert Foundation in Warsaw and laid wreaths at the monument for the Warsaw Uprisings and the monument for the residents of the Warsaw Ghetto.

 The writer Navid Kermani said in a celebration for 65 Jahre Grundgesetz (lit.
 65 years of German constitution) in the German Bundestag on May 23, 2014:

 "When and how did Germany, that was already regarded with suspicion due to its militarism in the 19th century, and seemed to be completely dishonored with the murder of 6 million jews, when and how did Germany regain its dignity?
 If I had to name a single day, a single happening, one gesture, that would show the word of 'Dignity' in German post-war history, then it would be the 'Kniefall von Warschau'."

 The historian Michael Wolffsohn claimed on the fiftieth anniversary in 2020 on the German TV Channel ARD-alpha that it was "a wonderful symbol, but at that time a completely wrong symbol for the addressees".
 He argues that Brandt intended to apologize to the whole population of Poland, but chose a location mismatching his intent by confusing the Warsaw Ghetto Uprising with the Warsaw Uprising.
 While that mistake limited the immediate effect of the symbolic act in Poland at the time, Wolffsohn argues that nonetheless, it has since become a symbol of a new style and role of German foreign policy.